 Advanced Systems Engineering Requirements: Required core courses are ENGR 5311, 5312, 5314, and 5315.
 One introductory course must be selected from SE 5000 or 5001.
 One modeling course must be selected from SE 5001, 5101, or 5201.
 Two concentration courses must be selected from SE 5102, 5202, 5302, 5402, or 5095.
 With prior approval of the major advisor, students may substitute other courses to meet the concentration course requirement.
 Two electives are required for the remaining required credits, which can be chosen from any engineering discipline.
 Total requirements are four core engineering courses, and six additional systems engineering courses (30 credits).
 With prior approval of the major advisor, students in designated programs can meet up to nine credits of these requirements through coursework at other approved institutions.

-The Master of Engineering in Civil and Environmental Engineering is a 30 credit master’s degree with two tracks: structural engineering and transportation engineering.
+The Master of Engineering in Civil Engineering is a 30 credit master’s degree with two tracks: structural engineering and transportation engineering.
+The field of study of Civil Engineering merges the benefits of technical engineering courses with professional development classes.
+The target audience includes students who are employed full time in industry as practicing engineers, as well as those interested in expanding their skills before entering industry.
+As part of a capstone course, all MENG students ultimately complete and defend a final project, typically connected to a work related problem requiring a solution.
 The structures track focuses on the design of buildings, bridges and other structures and applied mechanics which form the basis of all structural analysis and design.
 The transportation track focuses on planning, design and operation of transportation systems